 And I always need help around the house: cooking, cleaning, pet care

-If you want to spend some time with young people, I have 3 grandchildren living in town; ages 3, 7, and 10!!
-The 7 yr old boy would love to have someone to play chess with him, and all of them enjoy outdoor activities like splashing in the river, tossing a ball around, or going on exploratory hikes.
+If you want to spend some time with young people, I have 3 grandchildren living in town; ages 5, 10, and 13!!
+The 10 yr old boy would love to have someone to play chess with him, and all of them enjoy outdoor activities like splashing in the river, tossing a ball around, or going on exploratory hikes and art projects.
 Maybe Geo-caching for the 2 older children?

 Private room with Queen-size bed, dresser, closet, desk, chairs, and it's own heating/cooling unit (mini-split).
 Bathroom is shared with one other person who is here about 50% of the time.
 Access to the more "public" rooms in the house including living room, kitchen, and a wonderful screened-in porch.